axlEscalada/axlescalada.github.io/content/blog/zig_pointer.md

 s[i] = mem.readIntBig(u32, mem.asBytes(elem));
 ```

-First of all, the u32 value **_elem_** is passed to the `asBytes` function from the standard library to retrieve a slice of the underlying bytes of 'elem'.
+First of all, the u32 value **_elem_** is passed to the <code class="highlight">fn asBytes()</code> function from the standard library to retrieve a slice of the underlying bytes of 'elem'.
 As a result, we end up with the same u8 values in the same order before being casted.
 Then, this slice is passed to the 'readIntBig' function.
 This function reads the slice of u8 values using big endian and casts it to u32.

 {{ post_images(path="third-zig-post.png", caption="") }}